HorsesAss.Org

 The Seattle chapter of Drinking Liberally meets tonight (and every Tuesday), 8PM at the Montlake Ale House, 2307 24th Avenue E.

 Not in Seattle?
-Washington liberals will also be drinking tonight in the Tri-Cities and Vancouver.
+Washington liberals will also be drinking tonight in the Tri-Cities.
 A full listing of Washington’s eleven Drinking Liberally chapters is available here.

 Share: